testzer0/GradTTS-unoffical/README.md

 $$ dX_t = b(X_t,t)dt + a(X_t,t)dW_t $$
 where  $a,b $ are functions of  $X_t $ and  $t $.
 If we momentarily take  $b \equiv 0 $, we see that this corresponds to adding Guassian noise to the image over time.
 As a special case, if  $a \equiv 1 $ we get Brownian motion.
 The idea is that by slowly adding Guassian noise as above, we eventually reach a point where the original "structure" is lost and  $X_t $ may have as well been drawn from a Guassian  $\mathcal N(\mu, \Sigma) $.
 Here, $\mu, \Sigma$ may be calculated for a $t$ if $a,b$ are known.
 This represents "diffusion" of $X_t$ into noise.
 As it turns out, this diffusion may be solved in reverse [[6]](#6):
 $$ dX_t = \left(\frac{1}{2}\Sigma^{-1}(\mu - X_t) - \nabla \log p_t(X_t)\right)\beta_tdt + \sqrt{\beta_t}d\tilde{W_t} $$
-Here $ \tilde{W_t} $ is a reverse-time Brownian motion - what's more, we can get an equation without this that has the same Forward Kolmogorov Equation (and this describes an equivalent process) [[7]](#7):
+Here  $\tilde{W_t} $ is a reverse-time Brownian motion - what's more, we can get an equation without this that has the same Forward Kolmogorov Equation (and this describes an equivalent process) [[7]](#7):
 $$ dX_t = \frac{1}{2}\left(\Sigma^{-1}(\mu - X_t) - \nabla \log p_t(X_t)\right)\beta_tdt $$
-(the $ \frac{1}{2} $ has moved outside now, so it's not quite the same as just removing the $ d\tilde{W_t} $).
+(the  $\frac{1}{2} $ has moved outside now, so it's not quite the same as just removing the  $d\tilde{W_t} $).
 This means that we can convert Guassian noise back to members of whatever distribution (images, speech, and so on) we desire.
 How does this fit in?
 In Grad-TTS, first each text input is first passed through a text encoder.
 The latter is similar to a transformer encoder, with the difference that attention layers are now replaced with *relative attention* layers.
 In these, the attention is
-- $ 0 $ outside a window of $ W $ on either size
+- $0 $ outside a window of  $W $ on either size
-- unevenly distributed inside the window - the exact weightage is learnt, and is different across heads and across $ Q,K,V $ s.
+- unevenly distributed inside the window - the exact weightage is learnt, and is different across heads and across  $Q,K,V $ s.

 Then, a duration predictor (a simple CNN) predicts factors by which to inflate each frame of the output above.
-This in turn is taken to be $ \mu $ above.
-Further $ \Sigma = I $ is assumed for simplification.
+This in turn is taken to be  $\mu $ above.
+Further  $\Sigma = I $ is assumed for simplification.
 Then the reverse ODE is solved to produce the mel-spectrogram of the target audio.
-The one unknown in it, namely $ \nabla \log p_t(X_t) $ is predicted by a UNet [[8]](#8)-style network at each step of solving the ODE (we use Euler's method).
+The one unknown in it, namely  $\nabla \log p_t(X_t) $ is predicted by a UNet [[8]](#8)-style network at each step of solving the ODE (we use Euler's method).
 The final mel-spectrogram is converted back to audio using a vocoder.
 HiFiGAN [[4]](#4) works well for this.
 All models contain a combined total of 14.84M trainable parameters.

 Acknowledgements: The text encoder uses CMUDict [[9, 10]](#9) to map words into phonemes, which are then passed through an embedding layer and a pre-net (simple CNN with Mish [[11]](#10) activations).
 ## Losses